Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Introduction

 In this work, we investigate the problem of disentangling arbitrary multi-qubit quantum states [Sec.~\ref{sec:setup}] by having access to only partial information of these states.
-We make use of a deep \acrshort{rl} algorithm known as \acrfull{ac} in order to train an agent to find the shortest protocol that transforms an initial entangled state into a product state.
-Importantly, our agent needs access only to the two-qubit reduced density matrices of a state to generate a two-qubit disentangling gate; it can, thus, be applied to realistic \acrshort{nisq} devices [App.~\ref{app:nisq}].
+We make use of a deep RL algorithm known as actor critic (AC) in order to train an agent to find the shortest protocol that transforms an initial entangled state into a product state.
+Importantly, our agent needs access only to the two-qubit reduced density matrices of a state to generate a two-qubit disentangling gate; it can, thus, be applied to realistic NISQ devices [App.~\ref{app:nisq}].
 Moreover, the agent is equipped with a permutation equivariant transformer architecture that allows it to learn policies insensitive to arbitrary qubit permutations, cf.~Sec~\ref{sec:RL_framework}.

 We leverage the agent's interpolation and extrapolation capabilities to construct approximately optimal circuits that disentangle 4-, 5-, and 6-qubit Haar-random states which lack any obvious spatial entanglement structure in the computational basis: for arbitrary 4-qubit states, we report a perfect disentangling sequence consisting of at most five 2-qubit (yet only ten CNOT, cf.~App.~\ref{subsec:small_sys_exact}) gates; inverting it gives a protocol to prepare an arbitrary 4-qubit state with unit fidelity.
 For 5- and 6-qubit Haar-random entangled initial states, the agent requires on average 20 and 56 two-qubit gates, respectively.
+We test our agent's performance on a trapped-ion quantum computer, and find that, even in the presence of noise, it manages to completely reduce the entanglement between the qubits despite the state being mixed with the environment.

-We analyze the protocols it learns and show that they feature both spatial (i.e., among the qubits) and temporal (i.e., between consecutive gates) correlations.
+We further explore the agent's capabilities to construct disentangling circuits for large, weakly entangled subsystems of Haar-random states of up to 16 qubits.
+We analyze the protocols the RL agent learns and show that they feature both spatial (i.e., among the qubits) and temporal (i.e., between consecutive gates) correlations.
 Moreover, whenever present, the trained agent successfully recognizes local entanglement structures and uses them to construct shorter protocols, see Sec.~\ref{sec:RL-agent}.
 Our results demonstrate that, compared to deterministic disentangling algorithms, state-aware disentangling RL agents learn to utilize measurable partial information about the quantum state to reduce the number of required CNOT operations.